codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Codefresh demo resources**
 Optional.
 Install demo pipelines to use as a starting point to create your own pipelines.
 We recommend installing the demo resources as these are used in our quick start tutorials.

 * Silent install:Add the `--demo-resources` flag.
 By default, set to `true`.

+### Hybrid runtime components

+**Git repositories**

+* Runtime install repo: The installation repo contains three folders: apps, bootstrap and projects, to manage the runtime itself with Argo CD.
+* Git source repository: Created with the name `[repo_name]_git-source`.
+This repo stores manifests for pipelines with sources, events, workflow templates.

+**Argo CD components**

+* Project, comprising an Argo CD AppProject and an ApplicationSet
+* Installations of the following applications in the project:
+  * Argo CD
+  * Argo Workflows
+  * Argo Events
+  * Argo Rollouts

+**Codefresh-specific components**

+* Codefresh Applications in the Argo CD AppProject:
+  * App-proxy facilitating behind-firewall access to Git
+  * Git Source entity that references the`[repo_name]_git-source`

+Once the hybrid runtime is successfully installed, it is provisioned on the Kubernetes cluster, and displayed in the **Runtimes** page.

 ### Hybrid runtimes post-installation configuration

-After installing a hybrid runtime, you may have to configure additional settings for the following:
+After provisioning a hybrid runtime, you may have to configure additional settings for the following:

 * NGINX Enterprise installations (with and without NGINX Ingress Operator)
 * AWS ALB installations
 * If you used the `--skip-ingress` flag to bypass installing ingress resources